 Sandalo’s story is about a time, shortly after her grandfather’s death, that a moth found its way into her apartment.
 In this story, she states that she was having a hard time dealing with her grandfather’s death and had asked him for some sort of sign.
 Sandalo went about her day and eventually sat down at her desk to work.
-As she was settling in to her chair, she noticed movement in the room.
+As she was settling into her chair, she noticed movement in the room.
 It was a moth, and it was flying towards her.
 As the moth got closer, Sandalo lifted up her hand and the moth landed on her finger.
 It stayed on her finger for a moment and then moved to the wall behind her desk.
 The moth stayed there for the rest of the day silently watching over her.
 Sandalo explains that “moths, in Pilipino culture, are thought to be the spirits of our ancestors.”
-Sandalo then asks, was this moth encounter an answer to her request for a sign from the other side, or was it just a coincidence?

-The second story comes from Amanda.
-Amanda tells the story of her dear friend Karen who had passed away of heart disease.
+Amanda tells the story of her dear friend Karen who had passed away from heart disease.
 Amanda says that Karen lived in an apartment in her family home.
 Karen, although not related by blood, became like family to Amanda and her husband.

 The Luna Moth (Actias luna) is the largest moth in the United States and is easily identified by its pale lime green wings with transparent eyespots.
 The Luna’s hind wings extend into a curving long tail which gives it a truly unique shape.(3) This moth is said to be named after Luna the goddess of the moon and it offers protection and guidance.(4) This beautiful moth has a very short life expectancy.
 It lives for only about 2 weeks.
 So encounters with this moth are rare and can be seen as a gift.

 Just as Sandalo wondered if her encounter with the moth was a sign from the other side or a coincidence.
 I began to wonder about my Luna Moth encounters.
-Where they a part of a larger message, or just nature doing its thing.
+Were they a part of a larger message, or just nature doing its thing?
 I may never know the answer and that is fine by me.
-I am okay with the mystery of it all.
+I am truly okay with the mystery of it all.

 Do you have any interesting moth encounters?
 Feel free to share below.